 So how does this equate to e-commerce?
 In order for e-commerce to succeed in the Philippine context, our online merchants should think from a catalog perspective.
 Products must be promoted like a catalog.
 The advantage of the Internet is that it allows merchants to put more information about a product than a catalog that has limited space.
 However, as most online catalogs are handled by technical people, the marketing spiel does not exist.

-A good book that I read lately and highly recommend to anyone wanting to put up an online shop is Jack Schmid’s Creating a Profitable Catalog.
-I am convinced, more than ever, that in order for a website to succeed in the local market, it must compliment it with an attractive catalog filled with exciting products.
+I am convinced, more than ever, that in order for a website to succeed in the local market, it must complement it with an attractive catalog filled with exciting products.

 Merchandising is the topmost core competency.
-This is where target audience is defined, competitive analysis are made, product pools developed, inventory procedures established, among others.
+This is where the target audience is defined, competitive analyses are made, product pools are developed, and inventory procedures are established, among others.

 2. Niche, Positioning, Branding

-The catalog must have a well-defined, well executed persona that clearly differentiates them from their competition.
+The catalog must have a well-defined, well-executed persona that clearly differentiates them from its competition.

 3. The Offer or Proposition